mhackersu/sdc/README.md

 ## Questions

 - What would you do next to improve the script
   - Adding a data persistence layer
   - Error handling for threshold, must be integer or decimal, not string
+- Other interesting checks you might implement
   - Error handling for currency pair that does not exist
-- Other interesting checks you might implement
 - Your approach to solving the task, and any issues with implementation
-    - Population/Sample calculation considerations with standard deviation
+  - Using closing prices on 1 Day candles to calculate sdev
 - The time it took you to write it
+  - 1 hr on container and shell script
+  - 3 hrs on code

+## Continuing work

+- Given additional time, items to complete
+  - Properly round decimal, ran into some issue with rounding
+  - Finish bool comparison operation, ran into some fiddly issue with comparing Decimal values
+  - Organize output and format as JSONL to console

 ## Scoring